Destinations Greece Athens

 Pangrati · ★ Michelin · since 1996

 The closing dinner.
-Michelin-starred since 2002 — the longest continuous run in Athens — first Greek star, held two stars 2008–2022, currently one.
-Tasting menu with wine pairings; the courtyard if the weather plays.
+Michelin-starred since 2002, the longest continuous run in Athens, the first Greek star, two stars from 2008 to 2022, and one now.
+Tasting menu with wine pairings, in the courtyard if the weather plays.
 Book a month ahead.

 €€€€€Book a month ahead